PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 Simplifying Operators
 ----------------------

-PennyLane offers the :func:`~.pennylane.simplify` function to simplify single operators, quantum functions, QNodes and tapes.
+PennyLane provides the :func:`~.pennylane.simplify` function to simplify single operators, quantum functions, QNodes and tapes.
 This function has several purposes:
 - Reduce the arithemtic depth of the given operators to its minimum.
 - Group like terms in sums and products.